geisserf/lemon-dd/README.md

 We recommend to execute all unit tests in debug mode at least one time, to make sure that everything works.

 ## Adding lemon as a library to external projects
 This is currenlty being worked on.
 See issue #1.
+For now, we recommend to just include the necessary headers into your project.

 ## Running lemon
 For basic instructions on how to run lemon, see [Usage](https://github.com/geisserf/lemon-dd/wiki/Usage).